Get your backpack ready; it’s that time of year again! We’ve got you covered if you’re looking for back to school ideas for churches.

 Although it’s great to have children and student ministry tailored to specific age groups and stages, this is an ideal moment to bring everyone together.
 Having young people front-and-center in service helps remind people of the vital importance of pouring into the next generation.

-You can do a full family worship service with kids and adults together, or bring the kids in for a special part of the service like worship and prayer and then release them back to their classrooms.
+You can do a full family worship service with kids and adults together, or bring the kids in for a special part of the service like worship and prayer and then release them back to their local schools.

 2. Highlight student and kids ministry.

-If you have a strong student and kids ministry, highlight those in your back to school communications.
+If you have a strong student and kids ministry, highlight those in your back-to-school communications.
 That includes social media, emails, and in-service announcements.
-People are looking for a church home for their family and want to know that their children will be cared for and challenged spiritually.
+Church members are looking for a church home for their family and want to know that their children will be cared for and challenged spiritually.

 You can incorporate a video or live testimony from kids, students, and parents.
 Also, be sure to have information, resources, and next steps ready following the service to get people plugged in immediately.